Information for Current Students

 Exams are offered one time each academic year; the major will be held in October, and the minor in November.
 Consult the Guide to Graduate Study for more information about timing, exam content, and grading.

-Sample exams are available from the Graduate Program Assistant.
+Sample exams are available from the Graduate Program Coordinator.

 By the end of the fall quarter of your fourth year, you must have passed a prospectus defense.
 Each subfield has specific requirements for the prospectus; consult with your advisor and the field chair for further information.